ngParty/react-todo-app/docs/0-introduction.md

 - Basic understanding of the DOM.
 - Familiarity with ES6 syntax and features.

-> ℹ️ If you don't have all of those all just few, you should be still ok, you have your awesome mentor! yay ⚡️
+> ℹ️ If you don't have all but just a few, you should still be ok, you have your awesome mentor! yay ⚡️

 ### Workshop Outline